MikeHuntThe3rd/sfml-overlay/README.md

 - next in VS 2022 run the debug or release version (this is expected to crash the first time)
 - lastly locate the bin folder in sfml 3 and copy  the window graphics and system .dll-s into x64

-  Note: debug requires the -d version of the DLLs the final folder structure should look something like this:
+  Note: debug requires the -d version of the DLLs.

+  the final folder structure should look something like this:
 ```plaintext
 sfml-overlay/